-Banco Comercial de Macau, S. A. (the 'Bank' or 'BCM') is incorporated and domiciled in Macau where it provides a wide range of financial services including retail, business and institutional banking.
+Banco Comercial de Macau, S. A. (the 'Bank' or 'BCM') is incorporated and domiciled in Macau where it provides a wide range of financial services including retail, commercial and institutional banking businesses.
 The Bank is a limited liability company by shares.
 The address of its registered office is at Avenida da Praia Grande N° 572, Macau.

-In its retail banking activities, the Bank handles individual customers' deposits (current, savings and term deposit accounts) and provides consumer and housing loans, overdrafts, credit cards, insurance products and other banking services such as remittances.
+In its retail banking activities, the Bank handles individual customers' deposits (current, savings and term deposit accounts) and provides consumer and housing loans, overdrafts, credit cards, bancassurance products, and other banking services such as remittances.

-In its commercial business and institutional oriented activities, the Bank handles current and term deposit accounts as well as property, business, project and trade finance facilities, bank guarantees and letters of credit for corporate, institutional and high net worth customers.
+In its commercial business and institutional oriented activities, the Bank handles current and term deposit accounts as well as property, business, project and trade finance facilities, and bank guarantees for corporate, institutional and high net worth customers.

-The Bank also provides wealth management products, insurance and stock trading services to various segments of its clientele.
+The Bank also provides wealth management products, bancassurance and stock trading services to various segments of its clientele.

 BCM's immediate and ultimate holding companies are Dah Sing Bank, Limited ('DSB') and Dah Sing Financial Holdings Limited ('DSFH') respectively, both of which are incorporated and domiciled in Hong Kong.
-DSFH is listed on the Stock Exchange of Hong Kong Limited.
+DSFH is listed on the Main Board of The Stock Exchange of Hong Kong.